20+ Fascinating Spring Animals that Kids Should Know About

 3. Butterfly

-These winged wonders emerge in spring, adding color to the world.
+These winged wonders emerge in spring, adding colour to the world.

 Facts – Butterflies taste with their feet.